-- A. Purpose: This policy outlines the eligibility requirements associated with the four different types of accounts that ICT provides. - B. Policy: It is the policy of the university that all active employees, students, and eligible NMSU retirees have an account managed by ICT.
-It is also policy that each department or unit and each chartered organization be provided one ICT-managed account.
+- A. Purpose: This Rule outlines the eligibility requirements associated with the four different types of accounts that ICT provides. - B. Rule: This Rule requires all active employees, students, and eligible NMSU retirees to have an account managed by ICT.
+This Rule also requires each department or unit and each chartered organization to be provided one ICT-managed account.